silvercircle/symbols.nvim/README.md

         },
         -- Config for the preview window.
         preview = {
+            -- Whether the preview window is always opened when the sidebar is -- focused.
+            show_always = false,
             -- Whether the preview window should show line numbers. show_line_number = false,
             -- Whether to determine the preview window's height automatically.